The England and Wales Cricket Board was established on January 1, 1997 as the single national governing body for all cricket in England and Wales.

 The ECB structure

-Responsibility for the day-to-day running of the ECB rests with the executive management team who report directly to the chief executive, Tom Harrison, with each enjoying a high degree of functional delegated authority.
+Responsibility for the day-to-day running of the ECB rests with the executive management team who report directly to the Chief Executive Officer, Tom Harrison, with each enjoying a high degree of functional delegated authority.

-An executive committee chaired by the Chief Executive is responsible for delivering the ECB’s strategic plans and three other committees (cricket, commercial and finance) are actively responsible for working with the leadership team on policy, planning and strategic issues - plus also an arm’s-length Discipline Standing Committee.
+An Executive committee chaired by the CEO is responsible for delivering the ECB’s strategic plans and three other committees (Cricket, Audit, Risk and Governance, and Regulatory) are actively responsible for working with the senior management team on policy, planning and strategic issues - plus also at an arm’s length, the Cricket Disciplinary Committee.

 ECB Management Board

 List of Directors:

 - Lord Kamlesh Patel - Senior Independent Non-Executive Director

 - Lucy Pearson - Cricket Non-Executive Director